SEP, MSW, LICSW she/her

 In my free time, I engage in mindful exercise, yoga and meditation; I goof around with my kids, occasionally travel for fun, and attempt various unskilled yet joyful creative pursuits.
 If you ask me if I'm a cat or a dog person, I'll say: actually, I'm a plant person🌿.

 I support people with gender and sexuality diversity.
 I also care deeply about supporting caregivers of trans kids.
-Some people come to me for trauma recovery, to navigate coming out, or with social and medical gender transitioning.
+Some people come to me for trauma recovery, to navigate coming out, or with social and medical gender transitions.
 Many people say they just feel at ease sitting with someone who shares or understands some of their identities while they discuss other matters.
 I'm happy to support all of this and more.

 I am not a relationship, couples, or family therapist, and am no longer providing therapy in Spanish.